 “It is unacceptable at this point in our history with countries around the world transitioning to net zero, that the NDP is throwing billions of dollars at the fossil fuel sector.”
 Furstenau dit.

 The exemptions and financial aids that invest in big pollutants companies are damaging the province’s future, and it generation.
 Additionally, the study shows que these subsidies will keep increasing and exceed $1.8 billions dollars by 2023-2024, triple what the Liberal spent in 2016-2017.

 Former Green Party leader and MP Elizabeth May, is showing her concerns.
 In 2017, the NDP and the Green Party decided to work together.
 She was part of this support.
 However, she is disappointed by how the NDP have been shifting their original goals to fight for the environment, and now is favoring major fossil fuels companies.

-The rising concern of the province and the voiced anger by leader Furstenau and Elizabeth May shows the struggle that the state is facing to meet environmental goals.
+The rising concern de the province and the voiced anger by leader Furstenau and Elizabeth May shows the struggle que the state is facing to meet environmental goals.